ftramont/Helix-Control-M-Unified-View/README.md

 ```ruby
 ctm config server::pause "smprod"
 ```
-**Note:** All servers must be paused before proceeding with the next step.
-If you pause only one server while the others are still processing, conditions (events) raised by the active servers will not be received by the paused server and will get lost.
+**Note:** Before proceeding with the next individual server steps, ensure to pause all servers.
+If you pause only one server while the others are still processing, it will miss events raised from the other servers, leading to a loss of synchronization and coordination.

 #### b.
-Disable the server
+Disable a server
 Disabling removes the ability to monitor and manage the server and its components.

 ```ruby